 Book Review: Now, Discover Your Strengths by Marcus Buckingham

 "Women, Discover Your Advantages": Through a survey of 1.3 million women’s happiness, Markus Buckingham invented a powerful advantage recognizer to identify women’s innate advantages and demonstrated the nine life roles of women.
 Refreshingly effective and concise steps, so that we can easily obtain the advantage of life.
 You are only three steps away from happiness: discover your strengths, accept your strengths, and use your strengths.

-I think the key points in the book is to say:
+I think the key points in the book are to say:

-To be honest, this book has nothing new from the idea, is personalized.
+To be honest, this book has nothing new in the idea, is personalized.
 And I don't agree with the definition of talent (talent).

 The research perspective is also a bit mean.
-But the numbers cannot explain everything, especially in the complicated subjects of human nature, but also because of the objective reasons such as cultural differences, we should pay attention to it when understanding and using this book.
+But numbers cannot explain everything, especially in the complicated subjects of human nature, but also because of objective reasons such as cultural differences, we should pay attention to them when understanding and using this book.

 10. How Remarkable Women Lead